Ten million join Meta’s new app Threads – Zuckerberg

 Chef Gordon Ramsay, pop star Shakira and Mark Hoyle, better known as the YouTuber LadBaby, have already joined and made their presence on the app known.

+The launch comes against a backdrop of turbulence at Twitter, after it imposed tweet viewing limits at the weekend in a move Elon Musk’s social media firm partly blamed on data harvesting by companies building artificial intelligence models.

+Many users have publicly expressed frustrations with Twitter since Mr Musk took over, partly linked to political views and erratic behaviour, as well as efforts to push more users towards its paid-for Twitter Blue service.

-Posting on the app under the username zuck and using a mind blown emoji, Mr Zuckerberg said: “10 million sign up in seven hours.”
+Posting on the new app under the username zuck and using a “mind blown” emoji, Mr Zuckerberg wrote: “10 million sign up in seven hours.”

 He said earlier: “I think there should be a public conversations app with 1 billion+ people on it.
 Twitter has had the opportunity to do this but hasn’t nailed it.
 Hopefully we will.”

+Mr Zuckerberg suggested that Threads would be a more wholesome alternative to Twitter.

+“The goal is to keep it friendly as it expands.
+I think it’s possible and will ultimately be the key to its success,” he said.

-The new app is the latest chapter in the rivalry between Mr Zuckerberg and Elon Musk, who bought Twitter in October.
+The new app is the latest chapter in the rivalry between Mr Zuckerberg and Mr Musk, who bought Twitter in October.

 Last month, the pair – two of the world’s most high-profile billionaires – agreed to take each other on in a cage fight in an exchange that went viral on social media.